 Skip to main content

-This page is for the organization admin who installs the Ona GitHub App.
+This page is for the organization admin who enables the GitHub integration.
 For end-user usage, see Mention Ona on a pull request.
-The GitHub App is a separate integration from GitHub source control, which configures repository access for environments.
+The GitHub integration uses the Ona GitHub App.
+It is separate from GitHub source control, which configures repository access for environments.

 Prerequisites